-Here is a fabulous description of the workshop as >> pdf.
+Here is a wonderful description of the workshop as >> pdf.

 WHY THIS WORKSHOP

-OUR PROPOSAL
+OUR SUGGESTION

 Beherzt vorwärts scheitern <3